-This section describes a method of decomposing portfolio risk into risk factors.14 The decomposition of risk is a useful tool for managing portfolio risk.
+This chapter describes a method of decomposing portfolio risk into risk factors14.
+The decomposition of risk is a useful tool for managing portfolio risk.
 For example, risk decomposition enables risk managers to select assets that provide the best risk-return trade-off, or to allocate "economic capital" to individual risk factors.